thekyria/pb_tutorial_py/README.md

 rx_tx_socket.sendto(message_tx.SerializeToString(), (_target_ip, _target_port))
 ...
 ```

+## New dockerfiles for a server and a client

 Two new `Dockerfiles` are generated:
 - `Dockerfile.server` corresponding to the "server" application of the example, and